Luminar Technologies: 2020–present: Public offering and growth

+In March of 2022, Luminar announced acquisition of Freedom Photonics LLC, a manufacturer of high-performance semiconductor lasers and photonic integrated circuits, based in Santa Barbara, California.
+Freedom Photonics has developed a variety of high-performance semiconductor laser technology and products, including high brightness and output power aura semiconductor laser/amplifier technology.
+This acquisition has brought all three key technology pillars, ASICs, photodiodes and lasers in house and completed vertical integration of the core components of the lidar transceiver.

+In April of 2022, Nissan announced they would use Luminar technology to integrate advanced autonomous functionality in all their cars by 2030.

-In January 2023, Luminar announced the acquisition of Civil Maps, a 3D mapping data startup, which it intends to integrate into its Sentinel platform.
+In January 2023, Luminar announced the acquisition of Civil Maps, a 3D mapping data startup that intends to integrate into its Sentinel platform.
 The next month it acquired Seagate's lidar division to further its lidar production capabilities.

+In April of 2024, Luminar acquired EM4, a carveout out of Gooch and Housego, located in Bedford, MA.
+This business was added to other photonics businesses within Luminar Semiconductor, a wholly owned subsidiary by Luminar.

+In May of 2025, Austin Russell has resigned from the company after a Board investigation related to ethics.
+He was replaced by Paul Ricci.

 Products

 As of April 2023, Luminar's lidar sensors ranged in price from $500 to $1,000.
 One sensor provides 120 degrees of vision.

 Prototype

 Luminar revealed its prototype sensor in April 2017 when it emerged from stealth mode.
 Luminar's lidar sensors are unusual in that they operate in a wavelength of 1,550 nanometers, rather than the 905 nanometers customary for previous lidar sensors.
 The company also opted for a different architecture from traditional lidar systems.
-Rather than using multiple lasers, Luminar uses a single laser that raster-scans an image thousands of times per second, in a manner similar to the cathode-ray tube in an analog television.
+Rather than using multiple lasers, Luminar uses a single laser that raster-scans an image thousands of times per second, like the cathode-ray tube in analog television.
 Luminar's lidar devices combine the vision system and interpretive processing into one unit; other companies' lidar devices require analog-to-digital converters to combine these systems.
 Luminar's devices use indium gallium arsenide for their chips, rather than the conventional silicon, so that the sensors can operate at 1,550 nanometers and capture light more efficiently and the lasers can be implemented on the same substrate as the computational element.
 To reduce the price of its sensors, Luminar engineered them to minimize the amount of expensive indium gallium arsenide required.
-The sensor can detect objects at a range of up to 200 meters.
+The sensor can detect objects at up to 200 meters.
 Every 100 meters of vision gives a vehicle traveling at 70 miles per hour an additional three seconds to react to objects it detects.
 The sensor is the approximate size of a shoebox.